 How to make Pellet Grill Funeral Potatoes:

-- Set your pellet grill for 350 degrees F., and plan for a 1 hour cooking time.
+- Set your pellet grill or smoker for 350 degrees F., and plan for a 1 hour cooking time.

 - Suggested pellets: apple or some type of fruitwood blend.

 - Combine your hash browns, sour cream, soup, cheese, milk, seasonings, and melted butter in a large bowl—scoop mixture out into your disposable pan or large cast-iron skillet.
 Level out with your spatula.

 - Combine your crumble, spread evenly to the top of your potato mixture.